CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-1.md

 ## Initial setup

-These columns on the `settings` sheet are needed to begin using the CyberTracker extensions.
+The following columns on the `settings` sheet are needed to begin using the CyberTracker extensions.

 ### namespace (required)
 The `ct` namespace tells other XlsForm tools to ignore columns starting with `bind::ct:`.